Gold fever still burns bright at Empire Mine – and we want to keep it that way!

 We’re a 501(c)(3) non-profit organization, and we provide the Park with vital financial support to continue its legacy of gold, grit, and glory.

-Each year we welcome thousands and thousands of visitors from all over the world.
+The Park welcomes around 100,000 visitors from all over the world each year.
 Many come to discover our gritty hard-rock mining history, while others are lured by the splendor of Empire Cottage, with its glorious gardens and fountains.

-Empire Mine State Historic Park’s close to 850 acres include miles of scenic trails for hiking, biking, dog walking and horseback riding.
-Bring a picnic lunch, and enjoy a memorable day at one of the oldest, largest and most prosperous gold mines in North American history.
+Empire Mine State Historic Park’s close to 850 acres include miles of scenic trails for hiking, biking, running, dog walking and horseback riding.
+Enjoy a memorable day at one of the oldest, largest and most prosperous gold mines in North American history